 Historic Facts about Summerville & Dorchester County

 The town’s name is evocative of its history.
-Situated on a pine-forested ridge, it was first inhabited in the late 1700’s as Charlestonians and other inhabitants of the SC Lowcountry sought respite from the summer heat, mosquitos and disease.
-From May to September plantation families along the nearby Ashley River and other coastal areas, headed for higher elevation to live temporarily or “maroon,” in the tiny forest colony soon dubbed Summerville.
+Situated on a pine-forested ridge, it was first inhabited in the late 1700’s as Charlestonians and other inhabitants of the SC Lowcountry sought respite from the summer heat, mosquitoes, and disease.
+From May to September plantation families along the nearby Ashley River and other coastal areas headed for higher elevation to live temporarily, or “maroon,” in the tiny forest colony soon dubbed Summerville.

 Modernization came to town with the arrival of the railroad in the early 1800’s and led the village to incorporation.
 Trees were being cut in large numbers for laying rails and the clearing of lots to relocate the commercial center near the tracks.
 To protect Summerville’s biggest asset, the village became an official town in 1847, passing a first law prohibiting the cutting of certain-sized trees without permission, and fining offenders a then hefty $25.
 That ordinance, one of the oldest of its kind in the United States, is still on the books.

 The last decade of the 19th century saw two of the worst local events, followed by one of the best pieces of luck ever to befall a struggling community.
 While still recovering from the War Between the States, Summerville suffered extensive destruction during the 1886 earthquake, followed by a downtown fire which wiped out most of the buildings surrounding the town square.
 The good fortune stemmed from Paris, France, when the International Congress of Physicians, also known as the “Tuberculosis Congress,” declared Summerville as one of the two best places “on the face of the earth” for the treatment and recovery of lung and throat disorders.